France school holidays vs UK

 The quiet windows

-The most useful fact for UK families travelling to France: the first two weeks of July.
-French schools break up on 4 July 2026, but England, Wales and Northern Ireland don't finish until 21 July.
-That's a clear 17-day window where France is on holiday but most UK families are still at school — campsites and Eurocamp-style sites are noticeably quieter, and prices reflect it.
+French schools close for summer on 4 July 2026 — 17 days before England, Wales and Northern Ireland finish on 21 July.
+That gap is when France is fully on holiday but most UK families are still at school.
+Campsites and Eurocamp-style sites are noticeably quieter, and prices reflect it.

 Similarly, early June after May half-term is worth considering.
 UK demand drops sharply the moment half-term ends, while France remains in term until early July.
 Dordogne, Brittany and the Loire Valley are accessible, not crowded, and priced for French domestic visitors rather than peak British summer.

 For ski trips, France's zone system works in your favour.
-Zone C (Paris) gets its February break earliest — 6–21 Feb 2027 — which means if you're flexible, avoiding Zone C weeks avoids the biggest French domestic demand spike in the Alps.
+Zone C (Paris) gets its February break earliest, running 6–21 Feb 2027, which means if you're flexible, avoiding Zone C weeks avoids the biggest French domestic demand spike in the Alps.

 October half-term and Toussaint

 France's Toussaint holiday (17 Oct – 1 Nov 2026) partially overlaps UK October half-term (England: 26–30 Oct).
-The last week of October is a full UK-France clash — expect premium pricing for Atlantic resorts, Paris, and the Dordogne.
+The last week of October is a full UK-France clash, with premium pricing for Atlantic resorts, Paris, and the Dordogne.
 The week of 19–25 October is French school holiday but UK term-time: quieter and cheaper for UK visitors without children, but inconvenient for families.

 France school holiday dates sourced from official arrêtés (ministerial orders) published in the Journal Officiel.
 Zone-based dates apply to metropolitan France; Overseas Departments (DOM) follow separate calendars.
 Always confirm dates with your specific destination.